 |Best time to visit

 Consider flying to Shanghai and then taking the train while travelling solo to Ningbo.
-This will certainly save you couple of bucks.
+This will certainly save you a couple of bucks.

 Cabs, buses, subway, bicycles